lunayuehuang/MSE544_ImageSegmentation/README.md

 from tqdm import tqdm

 BATCH_SIZE = 2
-EPOCHS = 10   # Baseline: 10 epochs -- TODO: increase to 20-30 for a fully trained model
+EPOCHS = 5   # you may try 10, 20, 30 epochs for a better trained model
 LR = 1e-4
 WEIGHT_DECAY = 3e-4
 EARLY_STOPPING_PATIENCE = 3